 Final thoughts on employee onboarding best practices

-These employee onboarding best practices have worked well for Sapling’s customers, but may not necessarily be useful or necessary for every company.
+These employee onboarding best practices have worked well for Kallidus customers using Sapling, but all steps may not necessarily be useful or necessary for every company.
 They’re also not inclusive of everything you could be doing to provide a stand out new employee experience.
 Collect feedback to continually improve the employee onboarding experience at your company.
 Learn which aspects stand out the most, and where you can improve in the future.
 At the end of the day, your onboarding program should be unique to your company to really “wow” your new employees.